steinwurf/steinwurf-docs/source/kodo/kodo-rlnc/tutorial/the_basics.rst

     :end-before: //!
 [1]
     :linenos:

-In the given example the following two lines selects the field size for both the encoder and decoder.
+Then we define a shorthand for our encoder and decoder types.

 .. literalinclude:: /../../kodo-rlnc/examples/tutorial/basic.cpp
     :language: c++